According to nutritionists, why should you eat avocado for breakfast after 50?

 Why should one eat avocado for breakfast after 50?

 As we mentioned earlier, avocado is good for people of all ages.
-However, including it in breakfast 50 years could be the one special relevance According to Health, On the one hand, as nutritionists point out carla farrei am rich fiber, which prevents constipation.
-As we grow older, we need substantial amount There is a lot of transit of this nutrient Healthy And skilled,
+However, including it in breakfast 50 years could be the one special relevance According to Health, On the one hand, as nutritionists point out carla farri am rich fiber, which prevents constipation.
+As we grow older, a substantial amount There is a lot of transit of this nutrient Healthy And skilled,

 On the other hand, you should eat avocado for breakfast from the age of 50 because it is an anti-inflammatory food, as mentioned Instagram Of i am bio, journalist specializing in health and nutrition.
 The fact that he has this property may favor more than Quality of life In people of a certain age, relief, for example, joint pain, Other than this, oleic acid Whatever is in this fruit helps in improving cardiovascular health,